Material Transfer Agreements (MTAs)

 Incomplete submissions may delay the processing of your agreement.

 TIDO will review the MTA and negotiate any necessary changes with the sending institution.
-When the MTA is completed, we will return a PDF of the fully executed MTA to you and to the provider.
+When the MTA is completed, we will return a PDF of the fully executed MTA to you and to the sending institution.

 A company has asked for non-human material that I have created — Can I send it to them?